raspberrypilearning/packaging-your-code/en/step_5.md

 --- /task ---

-If your project has a website or perhaps github repository you can provide a `url`.
-If you are interested in knowing more about creating a project website or how to provide documentation for your code, have a look at the [Documenting your code](https://projects.raspberrypi.org/en/projects/documenting-your-code) project
+If your project has a website or a GitHub repository, you can provide a `url`.
+If you're interested in learning to create a project website and documentation for your code, have a look at our [Documenting your code](https://projects.raspberrypi.org/en/projects/documenting-your-code) project.

-Next, you should add some **classifiers** to your **setup** this allows your project to be categorised with other similar projects and also provide useful information about your projects compatibility, such as what versions of Python it works with.
+Next, you should add some **classifiers** to your setup file.
+These will allow your project to be categorised with other similar projects, and they also provide useful information about your project's compatibility, such as what versions of Python it works with.

 --- task ---

-Create a list of classifiers and set it to show your project is for use with _Python 3_, its status is _Alpha_ and that intended audience is _Education_.
+Create a list of classifiers and to show your project is for use with Python 3, its status is 'Alpha', and its intended audience 'Education'.

 ```python
 __classifiers__ = [